sergiuabed/fedmd/README.md

 - Sergiu Abed
 - Riccardo Musumarra

+note: At the bottom of this document you can find a brief description of this repository and how to run our experiments.

 ## 1. Introduction

 Federated learning is a machine learning technique in which multiple models collaborate by sharing their knowledge so that each model can improve its performance when executing a certain task.